The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 An American Four Square with Victorian embellishment.
 This home shows all the characteristics of the classic Foursquare home.

-The American Four Square was a reaction to the ornate Victorian and revival homes of the late 19 century.
 The simple, rectilinear design of the transitional period forewent the ornateness of the Victorian.
-You see some commonality with the Prarie School of the midwest with some elements of the Craftsmen style as well.
-Both popular designs during the same period as the American Foursquare Home.
+You see some commonality with the Prairie School of the Midwest with some elements of the Craftsmen style as well, both popular designs during the same period as the American Foursquare Home.

 The Four Squares Popularity

 There was a reason for the American Four Squares’ popularity and it had to do with the industrialization of America.
-From 1830 to 1890 a short 60 years the gross domestic product had quadrupled.
+From 1830 to 1890, a short 60 years, the gross domestic product had quadrupled.
 The population had shifted from mostly an agricultural society to a manufacturing society.
 It fast became one of America’s most popular house styles after 1900 and had tremendous popularity through about 1935.

 The Four Square Colonial filled a need.
 The simple, unadorned style and basic cube shape made it easy to manufacture and build while being affordable.
-It was used to house the fast, growing urban areas that drew the population to manufacturing cities across the country.
+It was used to house the fast-growing urban areas that drew the population to manufacturing cities across the country.

 The basic design was conducive to the smaller urban lots.
 Being a square foundation or a rectangular foundation spanning from front to back it fit the smaller lots that were popping up just outside manufacturing centers.
-These areas were just close enough for a quick walk to the main street or hop a trolley to get to work.

-Not only was its footprint perfect for urban living the interior design was also space-efficient.
+Not only was its footprint perfect for urban living, the interior design was also space-efficient.

 The Four Square filled a huge need.
 It was affordable, easy to build and was designed to fit on small urban lots.